anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.4"></a>
 ### 4.1.4 Internal Infrastructure Capabilities

-This section covers a list of implicit Cloud Infrastructure capabilities and measurements that define an Cloud Infrastructure.
+This section covers a list of implicit Cloud Infrastructure capabilities and measurements that define a Cloud Infrastructure.
 These capabilities and metrics determine how the Cloud Infrastructure behaves internally.
 They are hidden from workloads (i.e. workloads may not know about them) but they will impact the overall performance and capabilities of a given Cloud Infrastructure solution.

 >_**Note**:  It is expected that implicit Cloud Infrastructure capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures._